basiccube/Spiritblast-GMLoader/README.md

 Currently features the following:
 * Access to the GameMaker debug overlay
 * Some basic debug functionality (such as debug collision visibility)
+* Custom room loading functionality (WIP)
 * Borderless fullscreen option

-The following is in the YYToolkit iteration of Spiritblast and hasn't been implemented yet:
-* Custom room loading functionality (WIP)

 There are a few keys that have been added that do some sort of action:
 * **F4** - Toggle debug collision visibility
 * **F5** - Change current page in menu

+To be able to use these keys, you need to first enable them within the new "Debug" page in the options menu.

 ## Install